A megachurch was one of France's first covid clusters. One year on, 600 members sang and mourned in an indoor service.

 But concerns over megachurches and smaller places of worship as transmission hot spots are based on a growing body of scientific research, which has prompted new scrutiny of events such as the one held here on Sunday.

-Several studies have independently found that singing poses serious risks in indoor areas.
-At least 30 people of a 41-member choir in Spain tested positive for the virus in September after a rehearsal in which social distancing was observed and masks were worn but windows were closed.
+Several studies have independently found that singing poses serious risks at indoor areas.
+At least 30 people in a 41-member choir in Spain tested positive for the virus in September after a rehearsal in which social distancing was observed and masks were worn but windows were closed.

-Adding to the concern in France are the more contagious variants of the virus — which weren’t a known issue when religious venues such as Mulhouse’s Open Door were allowed to resume their services.
+Adding to the concern in France are the more-contagious variants of the virus — which weren’t a known issue when religious venues such as Mulhouse’s Open Door were allowed to resume their services.

 France has seen a surge of the variant first identified in Britain, estimated to be 30 to 70 percent more contagious and possibly more deadly.
 Eastern France has also been unsettled by the spread of the variant first detected in South Africa, which has shown less responsiveness to vaccines in preliminary research.

-Overall coronavirus cases in France are ticking up, and the country is now reporting more new cases per capita than the United States.
+Overall, coronavirus cases in France are ticking up, and the country is now reporting more new cases per capita than the United States.

 But even as France appears to enter another dangerous phase of the pandemic, Peterschmitt says the lesson from last year’s outbreak should not be to ban indoor worship services.